 There is a Midterm exam that covers chapter 1 -3.
-You will be tested on vocabulary, grammar, writing and culture.
+You will be tested on vocabulary, grammar, writing and culture, as well as a listening section.
 Be careful nor to use translation apps or any other type of help because if you are suspected of cheating, you may receive a zero for either the section of the exam where cheating is suspected or for the entire exam if the cheating seems pervasive.
 If you challenge the professor's decision, you will have to write in front of her similar activities than those on the exam to prove you really know the material.